Date Established: 8/23/2016

 Include games known as merchandise wheels, coin boards, merchandise boards, seal cards, raffles, bell jars, and such other specific games, in which prizes are awarded on the basis of a designated winning number or numbers, color or colors, symbol or symbols determined by chance, but not including games commonly known as bingo or lotto and also not including bookmaking, policy, or numbers games and lottery.
 Games of chance do not involve wagering of money by one player against another player.

 Organization which regulates all aspects of gaming and gambling activity in the state, including charitable gaming.

 Events in which a participant pays money for a ticket that will be randomly drawn to determine the winner of a merchandise prize.
 Penny Socials meet the definition of a Raffle and must be lawfully conducted.

 Game of chance in which a participant pays money in return for a ticket or other receipt and in which a prize is awarded on the basis of a winning number or numbers, color or colors, or symbol or symbols designated on the ticket or receipt, determined by chance as a result of a drawing from among those tickets or receipts previously sold.
 (NYS General Municipal Law, Section 186.3-b)

 Raffles include Penny Social, Queen of Hearts, and Treasure Chest Raffles.

 Classification that best describes the type of raffle an authorized organization intends to conduct.
 Raffle categories are defined by the NYS Gaming Commission Division of Charitable Gaming.

-Category 1 – raffle in which the cumulative net proceeds for all raffles conducted during the calendar year will meet or exceed $30,000.
+Category 1 – Raffle(s) in which the university derives cumulative net raffle proceeds of at least $30,000 from all raffles conducted during the calendar year or between $5,000 and $29,999 for any raffle.